-Now you’re a graduate!
-You worked hard, studied hard and took out loans to pay your way through school…Now what?
+Congratulations, you’re a graduate!
+You worked long hours, studied hard and took out loans to pay your way through school.

 Today’s graduates face a very different job market than say, 10-15 years ago.
 The job market isn’t as robust as it was back then.
 On top of it all, you’re not even sure you have chosen the right field of study or even the right career path.